W.H. Adviser Says Beijing Sent Information On Hunter Biden Days After Donald Trump Urged China To Investigate

 “I tried to bring up the topic in Beijing,” Pillsbury said.
 “I’ve never seen them get so secretive in my entire life.
 They would discuss ICBM warheads sooner than talk about what Hunter Biden was doing in China with Vice President Biden.”

 Donald Trump has pushed conspiracy theories about Hunter Biden’s business dealings in Ukraine and China, repeating unfounded claims that he was involved in corruption and that Joe Biden improperly helped to oust a Ukrainian prosecutor investigating the company where his son worked.
-Investigations into Hunter Biden and statements from Ukrainian officials contradict Trump’s
+Investigations into Hunter Biden and statements from Ukrainian officials contradict those of the president.

-President Trump is now facing an impeachment inquiry related to his efforts to pressure Ukraine into digging up dirt on Hunter Biden.
-Trump raised the issue during a July 25 phone call with the Ukrainian president, and withheld more than $250 million in military aid to Ukraine in what was reported to be an attempt to pressure the country into following through on an investigation of the Bidens.
+Trump is now facing an impeachment inquiry related to his efforts to pressure Ukraine into digging up dirt on Hunter Biden.
+Trump raised the issue during a July 25 phone call with Ukraine President Volodymyr Zelensky and withheld more than $250 million in military aid to Ukraine in what was reported to be an attempt to pressure the country into following through on an investigation of the Bidens.

 While Trump denied any wrongdoing related to his pressure on Ukraine, he also made a public call for both China and Ukraine to launch investigations into the Bidens.